onyx-and-iris/xair-api-python/examples/xair_obs/README.md

 ## Use

 Change the xair ip argument from `mixer.local` to the ip of your xair mixer.
 Run the code and switch between scenes in OBS.
+Closing OBS will end the script.

 ## Notes